Spotify and Universal Music Group Announce Landmark Licensing Agreements for Fan-Made Covers and Remixes

 Artists know this better than anyone.

 Many of the contracts signed in previous decades never anticipated streaming, social media, short-form video or artificial intelligence.
 Yet those same agreements continue to shape how music is exploited today.
-That is why the details matter far more than the press release.
+That is why the details matter far more than the press release in these scenarios.

 Music has never been valuable because it is abundant.
 Music is valuable because it is meaningful.
 The emotional connection listeners feel towards an artist does not come from infinite variations of a song.
 It comes from the belief that somebody, somewhere, had something worth saying.